Bradley Foundation

-The Lynde and Harry Bradley Foundation, commonly known as the Bradley Foundation, is an American charitable foundation based in Milwaukee, Wisconsin, that primarily supports conservative causes.
+The Lynde and Harry Bradley Foundation, commonly known as the Bradley Foundation, is an American charitable foundation based in Milwaukee, Wisconsin, that has been one of the most influential funders of the conservative movement.
+The foundation had nearly $1 billion in assets as of 2023.
+It has given $1.3 billion in grants since 1985.

-The foundation provides between $35 million and $45 million annually to a variety of causes, including cultural institutions, community-based nonprofit organizations in Milwaukee, and conservative groups.
-It has been active in education reform including school choice, and efforts to change election rules.
-Approximately 70% of the foundation's giving is directed to national groups while 30% is Wisconsin-based.
-The foundation had about $850 million in assets as of 2021.
+The foundation funds a variety of conservative public policy groups along with cultural institutions and Milwaukee nonprofit organizations.
+It reports that approximately 70% of the foundation's giving is directed to national groups while 30% is Wisconsin-based.
+It awards the Bradley Prize.

 History

 The foundation was established in 1942, shortly after the death of Lynde Bradley, to further the philosophy of the Bradley brothers.
+The Bradley brothers had helped found the Allen-Bradley Company, a major electrical controls manufacturer.
 The foundation's credo is "The good society is a free society."

 In 1965, after the death of Harry Lynde Bradley, Lynde's brother, the foundation expanded and began to concentrate on public policy.
 The 1985 acquisition of the Allen-Bradley Company by Rockwell International Corporation resulted in a portion of the proceeds going to expand the foundation, swelling its assets from $14 million to over $290 million.
 In 1986, the foundation gave away $23 million, more than it had in the previous four decades.

-The Bradley Foundation's former president, Michael S. Joyce, helped to create the Philanthropy Roundtable, a group of American philanthropists that, as of 2018, has 660 members (consisting of both individuals and organizations).
+The Bradley Foundation's former president, Michael S. Joyce, helped to create the Philanthropy Roundtable.

-In August 2021 New Yorker magazine, Jane Mayer wrote that the Bradley Foundation "has become an extraordinary force in persuading mainstream Republicans to support radical challenges to election rules—a tactic once relegated to the far right" and "funds a network of groups that have been stoking fear about election fraud, in some cases for years.
-Public records show that, since 2012, the foundation has spent some eighteen million dollars supporting eleven conservative groups involved in election issues."
-On the foundation's board of directors is attorney Cleta Mitchell, who joined Donald Trump on his phone call on January 2, 2021, when he pressured Georgia election officials to find more than 11,000 votes to overturn the state's 2020 presidential election results.
+In 2011, the Milwaukee Journal Sentinel wrote that "The Bradley Foundation acts like a venture capital fund for conservative ideas."